phpMussel/phpMussel/_docs/readme.en.md

 "disable_frontend"
 - Disable front-end access?
 Front-end access can make phpMussel more manageable, but can also be a potential security risk, too.
 It's recommended to manage phpMussel via the back-end whenever possible, but front-end access is provided for when it isn't possible.
 Keep it disabled unless you need it.
 False = Enable front-end access; True = Disable front-end access [Default].

+"max_login_attempts"
+- Maximum number of login attempts (front-end).
+Default = 5.

+"FrontEndLog"
+- File for logging front-end login attempts.
+Specify a filename, or leave blank to disable.

 ####"signatures" (Category)
 Signatures configuration.

-- %%%_clamav = ClamAV signatures (both mains and daily).
-- %%%_custom = Your custom signatures (if you've written any).
-- %%%_mussel = phpMussel signatures included in your current signatures set that aren't from ClamAV.
+"MD5"

-Check against MD5 signatures when scanning?
-False = No; True = Yes [Default].
+- Check against MD5 signatures when scanning?
+If so, specify the names of the signature files to use, delimited by commas.

-- "md5_clamav"
-- "md5_custom"
-- "md5_mussel"
+"PE_Sectional"
+- Check PE (Portable Executable) files (EXE, DLL, etc) against PE Sectional signatures when scanning?
+If so, specify the names of the signature files to use, delimited by commas.

+"PE_Extended"
+- Check PE (Portable Executable) files (EXE, DLL, etc) against PE extended signatures when scanning?
+If so, specify the names of the signature files to use, delimited by commas.

 Check against general signatures when scanning?
 False = No; True = Yes [Default].
 - "general_clamav"
-- "general_custom"
 - "general_mussel"

 Check against normalised ASCII signatures when scanning?
 False = No; True = Yes [Default].
 - "ascii_clamav"
-- "ascii_custom"
 - "ascii_mussel"

 Check against normalised HTML signatures when scanning?
 False = No; True = Yes [Default].
 - "html_clamav"
-- "html_custom"
 - "html_mussel"

-Check PE (Portable Executable) files (EXE, DLL, etc) against PE Sectional signatures when scanning?
-False = No; True = Yes [Default].
-- "pe_clamav"
-- "pe_custom"
-- "pe_mussel"

-Check PE (Portable Executable) files (EXE, DLL, etc) against PE extended signatures when scanning?
-False = No; True = Yes [Default].
-- "pex_custom"
-- "pex_mussel"

 Check PE (Portable Executable) files (EXE, DLL, etc) against PE signatures when scanning?
 False = No; True = Yes [Default].
 - "exe_clamav"
-- "exe_custom"
 - "exe_mussel"

 Check ELF files against ELF signatures when scanning?
 False = No; True = Yes [Default].
 - "elf_clamav"
-- "elf_custom"
 - "elf_mussel"

 Check Mach-O files (OSX, etc) against Mach-O signatures when scanning?
 False = No; True = Yes [Default].
 - "macho_clamav"
-- "macho_custom"
 - "macho_mussel"

 Check graphics files against graphics based signatures when scanning?
 False = No; True = Yes [Default].
 - "graphics_clamav"
-- "graphics_custom"
 - "graphics_mussel"

-Check archive contents against archive metadata signatures when scanning?
-False = No; True = Yes [Default].
-- "metadata_clamav"
-- "metadata_custom"
-- "metadata_mussel"

 Check OLE objects against OLE signatures when scanning?
 False = No; True = Yes [Default].
 - "ole_clamav"
-- "ole_custom"
 - "ole_mussel"

 Check filenames against filename based signatures when scanning?
 False = No; True = Yes [Default].
 - "filenames_clamav"
-- "filenames_custom"
 - "filenames_mussel"

 Check against email signatures when scanning?
 False = No; True = Yes [Default].
 - "mail_clamav"
-- "mail_custom"
 - "mail_mussel"

 Enable file specific whitelist?
 False = No; True = Yes [Default].
 - "whitelist_clamav"
-- "whitelist_custom"
 - "whitelist_mussel"

-Check XML/XDP chunks against XML/XDP signatures when scanning?
-False = No; True = Yes [Default].
-- "xmlxdp_clamav"
-- "xmlxdp_custom"
-- "xmlxdp_mussel"

 Check against complex extended signatures when scanning?
 False = No; True = Yes [Default].
 - "coex_clamav"
-- "coex_custom"
 - "coex_mussel"

 Check against PDF signatures when scanning?
 False = No; True = Yes [Default].
 - "pdf_clamav"
-- "pdf_custom"
 - "pdf_mussel"

 Check against Shockwave signatures when scanning?
 False = No; True = Yes [Default].
 - "swf_clamav"
-- "swf_custom"
 - "swf_mussel"

-Signature matching length limiting options.
-Only change these if you know what you're doing.
-SD = Standard signatures.
-RX = PCRE (Perl Compatible Regular Expressions, or "Regex") signatures.
-FN = Filename signatures.
-If you notice PHP crashing when phpMussel attempts to scan, try lowering these "max" values.
-If possible and convenient, let me know when this happens and the results of whatever you try.
-- "fn_siglen_min"
-- "fn_siglen_max"
-- "rx_siglen_min"
-- "rx_siglen_max"
-- "sd_siglen_min"
-- "sd_siglen_max"

 "fail_silently"
 - Should phpMussel report when signatures files are missing or corrupted?
 If `fail_silently` is disabled, missing and corrupted files will be reported on scanning, and if `fail_silently` is enabled, missing and corrupted files will be ignored, with scanning reporting for those files that there aren't any problems.
 This should generally be left alone unless you're experiencing crashes or similar problems.
 False = Disabled; True = Enabled [Default].